How to Estimate Taxes in Retirement

-- Income from an immediate annuity—A portion of each payment you receive from an immediate annuity is considered a return of principal and a portion is considered interest.
+- Income from an immediate annuity—A portion of each payment you receive from an immediate annuity is considered a return of principal, and a portion is considered interest.
 Only the interest portion will be included in your taxable income.
-Each year the annuity company can tell you what your "exclusion ratio" is, which tells you how much of the annuity income you receive can be excluded from your taxable income.
+Each year, the annuity company can tell you what your "exclusion ratio" is, which shows you how much of the annuity income you receive can be excluded from your taxable income.

-- Withdrawals from a fixed or variable annuity—The tax rules on these types of annuities say that earnings must be withdrawn first, which means if your account is worth more than what you contributed to it, when you take withdrawals, initially you will be withdrawing earnings or investment gain, and it will all be taxable income to you.
-Once you have withdrawn all your earnings, then you will be withdrawing your original contributions (called your cost basis), and those are not included in your taxable income.
+- Withdrawals from a fixed or variable annuity—The tax rules on these types of annuities say that earnings must be withdrawn first, This means that if your account is worth more than what you contributed to it, when you take withdrawals, initially you will be withdrawing earnings or investment gain; it will all be taxable income to you.
+Once you've withdrawn all your earnings, you will be withdrawing your original contributions (called your cost basis); those are not included in your taxable income.

-If you systematically sell investments to generate retirement income, each sale will generate a long or short term capital gain (or loss) and that gain or loss will be reported on your tax return.
-If your other income sources are not too high you may qualify for the zero percent capital gains tax rate—which means you would pay no tax on all or a portion of your capital gains for that year.
+If you systematically sell investments to generate retirement income, each sale will generate a long- or short-term capital gain (or loss), and that gain or loss will be reported on your tax return.
+If your other income sources aren't too high, you may qualify for the zero percent capital gains tax rate—which means you would pay no tax on all or a portion of your capital gains for that year.

-If you own investments that are not inside of a retirement account you can learn how to manage your capital gains and losses to reduce the taxes that you pay in retirement.
+If you own investments that aren't inside a retirement account, you can learn how to manage your capital gains and losses to reduce the taxes you pay in retirement.

-If you have lived in your home for at least two years then most likely you will not pay taxes on gains from the sale of your home unless you have gains in excess of $250,000 if single, or $500,000 if married.
-If you rented your home out for awhile, the rules get more complex and most likely you will need to work with a tax professional to determine how any gains need to be reported.
+If you've lived in your home for at least two years, most likely you will not pay taxes on gains from the sale of your home unless you have gains in excess of $250,000 if single, or $500,000 if married.
+If you rented your home out for a while, the rules get more complex, and most likely you will need to work with a tax professional to determine how you need to report any gains.

 Calculating Your Tax Rate in Retirement

-For example, assume you are married and you will have $20,000 of Social Security, $25,000 a year in pension income, you expect to withdraw $15,000 from your IRA, and you estimate you'll have $5,000 a year of long-term capital gain income from mutual fund distributions.
-You add up your ordinary income (not including capital gains) using 85% of your Social Security benefits, and get $57,000.
+For example, assume you are married, and you'll have $20,000 of Social Security income, $25,000 a year in pension income, you expect to withdraw $15,000 from your IRA, and you estimate you'll have $5,000 a year of long-term capital gain income from mutual fund distributions.
+You add up your ordinary income (not including capital gains) using 85 percent of your Social Security benefits and get $57,000.